 The course takes a flexible approach to teaching and learning with material delivered, concepts explored and skills developed using a range of techniques.
-Interactive lectures are used for presentation of material, exploration of concepts and discussion of directed reading.
+A flipped model is utilised with interactive sessions used for presentation of material, exploration of concepts and discussion of directed reading.
 A series of diagnostic quizzes is used to establish existing knowledge and the assimilation of taught concepts.

 Laboratories are centred upon project based learning with case studies used to provide hands-on experience.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.

 Activity Hours Interactive lecture sessions 12 Online activities 12 Laboratories 24 Self study 56 Directed reading 12 Assignments 40

 Learning Activities SummaryDigital signal processing (DSP) [4 weeks]